Short answer: you usually don’t need to.

 In most cases, using Redo All will give you the fresh start you’re after without losing your data.

-If you’re unsure which option is right, reach out to our support team.
-We’re happy to help you reset things the right way.
+If you’re unsure which option is right, reach out to our support team and we’ll help point you in the right direction.